 Where the Elite 75t sounds best is podcasts and videos, especially interviews.
 I breezed through several ESPN clips and was astounded by how loud and clear the reporters sounded.
 More impressive was how well the buds reproduced background noises; I could hear off-camera conversations and sneakers screeching on the court during pre-game segments.

-Jabra Elite 75t: Jabra Sound+ app and special features
+Jabra Elite 75t review: Jabra Sound+ app and special features

 Jabra’s companion app hosts a variety of features that allow for great audio personalization.
 The home screen greets you with a custom equalizer, six music presets (Default, Bass Boost, Energize, Speech, Smooth, and Treble Boost), and toggle settings for both listening modes: Soundscapes and HearThrough.